 Business owners in the Chicago area often face distinct issues when they go through a divorce.
 In some cases, business owners are in a partnership with their spouse, and they co-own the business together.
 Sometimes the spouses are both owners in a larger business they share with other members or shareholders.
 In yet other scenarios, still, maybe only one of the spouses owns the business, yet much of the business assets are likely to be classified as marital property and subject to division.
 When your business is part of your divorce case, you may need to make a decision about whether you will need to sell or dissolve the business and whether the business can remain operational after the divorce.

 Dealing with a business in a Chicago divorce can be extremely complicated, and you should have an experienced Chicago divorce lawyer who can represent your interests.
-At the Arami Law Office, our divorce lawyers for business owners in Chicago have been representing clients for years and can discuss your case and your options with you today.
+At Arami Law, Inc., our divorce lawyers for business owners in Chicago have been representing clients for years and can discuss your case and your options with you today.

 Business owners can face a variety of issues when they go through a divorce.
 While many of the divorce matters in their cases will be governed by the Illinois Marriage and Dissolution of Marriage Act (IMDMA), other laws pertaining to business valuation and dissolution also may be applicable.
 Some of the common issues that business owners face in Chicago divorces include but are not limited to the following: